-Poisson’s ratio
+Poisson’s Ratio

-Due to the elasticity of the material, an axial elongation (along x-axis) parallel to the applied tensile normal stress is accompanied with a contraction of the transverse side (along y-axis) of the specimen as illustrated in Figure 2.46.
+Due to the elasticity of the material, an axial elongation (along the x-axis) parallel to the applied tensile normal stress is accompanied by a contraction of the transverse side (along the y-axis) of the specimen as illustrated in this figure.
 (Gross D. H., 2018, p.
 86)